Skip to content

 • The audit log applies the same scrub to tool kwargs before writing.

-The published image (ghcr.io/pete-builds/mcp-unifi) ships with:
+The published image (ghcr.io/pete-builds/mcp-unifi) contributes:

 • Non-root: runs as UID 1000, no shell, no home directory.